Was a proper Exploration of a Paradise by Sail.

-The resort islands between BVI and Puerto Rico are crazy beautiful.
-The Spanish Virgin Islands include Vieques, Culebra, Culebrita, Cayo Pena, Palomino and 28 uninhabited islands.
-And the sailing is el Carib tradewind fantastic!
+The resort islands between the USVI and Puerto Rico are crazy beautiful.
+The Spanish Virgin Islands include Vieques, Culebra, Culebrita, Cayo Pena and 28 uninhabited islands.
+The sailing is el Carib tradewind fantastic!
 The SVI are secluded enough to have only a handful of charter yachts.
 In line with our new tack to bring you more exotic sailing destinations, the SVI no longer has charter bases.
-Because of our experience, we have secured the few boats available in the SVI during the best time of the year.
-Captains Tania and Woody will be your guides for this week long sailing Adventure.
+Because of our experience, we have secured permission to sail over from the USVI during the best time of the year.
+Captains Tania, Woody and one more will be your guides for this week long sailing Adventure.
 Tradewind sailing, reef snorkeling, white sand beach bars; who’s in?

 The Yachts …

--Lagoon 45 catamaran, owner’s version, AC/genset – Sold out
+-Lagoon 45 catamaran, Sold Out

--Lagoon 45 catamaran, AC/watermaker – Sold Out
+-Helia 44 catamaran, Sold Out

--Leopard 44 catamaran, AC/watermaker – Sold Out
+-Lagoon 40 catamaran, Sold Out

--Cabin with own head, food onboard $5800 2ppl max
+-Cabin with own head, food onboard $5800 for two people

--Cabin own head shared, $3100 for one person (2ppl in the cabin)
+-Cabin and head shared, $3100 for one person (2ppl in the cabin)

-Deposit is $2000 for couples, $1000 for singles.
+-Deposit is $2000 for couples, $1000 for singles.

 Terms & Waiver, Click Here.